Nasir Ali Mamun

-Nasir Ali Mamun (born 1953) is a Bangladeshi portrait photographer and author.
+Nasir Ali Mamun (born 1 July 1953) is a Bangladeshi portrait photographer and author.
 He has been awarded the Ekushey Padak, the second highest civilian award in Bangladesh.
 He is popularly known as Camerar Kobi ("The Poet with the Camera").
 In 2017, he received the Celebrating Life Lifetime Achievement Award in photography from The Daily Star and Standard Chartered Bank.

 In 2016, Mamun released a photo album titled Ananta Jibon Jodi featuring photographs of writer Humayun Ahmed.

 Personal life

-Nasir Ali Mamun was born on July 1, 1953, in the Moulovi Bazar area of Old Dhaka.
-His father, Mojibar Rahman Khan, was an advocate at the High Court of Bangladesh, and his mother’s name was Rizia Khanom.
+Nasir Ali Mamun was born on 1 July 1953, in the Moulovi Bazar area of Old Dhaka.
+His father, Mojibar Rahman Khan, was an advocate at the High Court of Bangladesh, and his mother's name was Rizia Khanom.
 Mamun is married to Nazmun Nessa.
 The couple has one son, Nawshad Khan.

-Mamun studied in a kindergarden school in Ajimpur, Dhaka.
+Mamun studied in a kindergarten school in Ajimpur, Dhaka.
 Then he moved to Dhanmondi Government Boyes High School and later admitted to Dhaka College.